CS5001-khoury/hw09/instructions/README.md

    * Prints out flight info for a large dataset including commas correct
 4. Exceeds  (MG)
    * Code has comments, well written, and easy to read
-   * Student provides a test_flight_counter.py or evidence of testing, along with any test.dat files they made.
+   * Student provides a test_flight_counter.py or evidence of testing (such as output from doctest), along with any test.dat files they made.
    * Student answers questions in the README.md file